-The second column is where you write down the thoughts that went through your mind when the craving hit, like “I’m weak and I’m useless, I might as well give in.”
+The second column is where you write down the mental processes that went through your mind when the craving hit, like “I’m weak and I’m useless, I might as well give in.”

-The third column is for feelings, where you identify the emotions and physical sensations you felt when the craving hit.
+The third column is for sensations, where you identify the emotions and physical sensations you felt when the craving hit.
 You might write something like “knot in my stomach, hopeless.”